sideshowcoder/canned/README.md

 make sure you run a version of node which is 0.10.3 or higher, because it fixes a problem for the encoding handling when reading files

+### My JSON request body is not matching any responses
+Set the "Content-Type" header to contain "application/json".

 How to Contribute
 -----------------
 * Checkout the repository